Aramayo-Org/Tatiana_Aramayo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/felipecordero/felipecordero.github.io/issues).

 ## 📫 Contact

-For any questions or suggestions, please open an issue in the GitHub repository or visit [felipecordero.com](https://felipecordero.com).
+For any questions or suggestions, please open an issue in the GitHub repository or visit [aramayo.net](https://aramayo.net).

-## 🚨 Important Note

-The built CSS file (`themes/careercanvas/static/css/main.css`) is managed by the theme submodule and should not be committed separately in this repository.
-If you need to update the CSS, please do so in the theme repository and then update the submodule here.